bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
  - Here is the current syntax they are proposing for this.
  - This is just in the propose stage - so highly subject to change.
+In fact, I think they have updated some stuff in the past few days, but I have not had time to dive into it.
  - I do suggest you take some time to read the proposeal linked, as it goes way into why.
 -->